StanAngeloff/claudius.nvim

 About

-Claudius aims to provide a simple, native-feeling interface for having conversations with Claude directly in Neovim.
+Claudius aims to provide a simple, native-feeling interface for having conversations with AI models directly in Neovim.
+Originally built for Claude (hence the name), it now supports multiple AI providers including OpenAI and Google Vertex AI.
 The plugin focuses on being lightweight and following Vim/Neovim conventions.

 Contributing